jw/stilus/docs/plan/current.md

  - [x] Cleanup of coverall/codecov properties.
  - [x] Document using docstrings and Sphinx.
  - [x] Start using github issues.
  - [ ] Clear all the issues with a 'test' label.
-12 to go.
+6 to go.
+ - [ ] Document the architecture.
+ - [ ] Explain the ci/development flow.